Candlestickers/Candlestick/README.md

 ### 2. Python
 You may need Python 3.10 to be able to run some of the packages that come with Candlestick.
-First check if you already have python
+First check if you already have Python
 ```
 python3 --version
 ```